Joe Miller, conductor

 The ensemble’s 2014-2015 season includes a concert tour of California, performances and broadcasts at its home in Princeton and its annual residency at the Spoleto Festival USA.
 Its performance of John Adams’ El Niño, conducted by Joe Miller, at the 2014 Festival was praised by The New York Times as “… superb.
 Meticulously prepared, the chorus was remarkable for its precision, unanimity and power.”

 The Westminster Choir has made three recordings with Joe Miller.
-The most recent, The Heart’s Reflection, the Music of Daniel Elder, the Westminster Choir’s third recording with Maestro Joe Miller, will be released in October.
+The most recent, The Heart’s Reflection: Music of Daniel Elder, was described by Classics Today as “first rate” and “highly recommended.”
 Their second recording, Noël, a collection of French Christmas music and sacred works, also features Westminster alumna Jennifer Larmore, the most recorded mezzo-soprano of our era, and organist Ken Cowan.
 It was the centerpiece of the PRI Radio broadcast Noël – A Christmas from Paris, hosted by Bill McGlaughlin.